Galapagos Shark Research Insights & Photography Dive Liveaboard

 Video and Photography

-All of our hosts are highly accomplished with their cameras, with Clare prioritizing stills photography.
+All of our hosts are highly accomplished with their cameras, with Simon prioritizing stills photography.
 Onboard workshops will provide you with the opportunity to learn how to get the best out of your underwater camera gear; and how to use software to edit your prized images.

 Liveaboard trips are the only way to reach two of the Galapagos' most important diving highlights: Wolf Rock and Darwin.
 These are some 16 hours across the water from the rest of the islands and it is here where you will find some of the largest schools of Hammerhead Sharks you are likely to see anywhere in the world.
 This is also one of the best places in the world to dive with Whale Sharks.